Heat Pump FAQs

 Are heat pumps noisy?

-Will my hot water still be hot with a heat pump?
+Will hot water still be hot with a heat pump?

 Heat pumps typically have a sterilisation cycle that periodically raises the water temperature to eliminate any bacteria, ensuring your hot water is safe and comfortable.

-Do I need an Energy Performance Certificate to install a heat pump?
+Do you need an Energy Performance Certificate (EPC) to install a heat pump?

 Take a quick look at our grant eligibility checker - it only takes 30 seconds.

-After my home survey, when will I receive my design?
+After a home survey, how long will it take to receive my heat pump design?

 After your home survey we aim to have your design with you in a few days.